Ale-JRD/Trads/content/post/index-T1.md

 It would be better for both of us if I hold onto the lighter Magic Sword I had…

-「Divine Servant… I didn’t realize they could be this troublesome.」
+“Divine Servant… I didn’t realize they could be this troublesome.”

 Gio muttered irritably.

-「But, the information we gathered in our fight with Ars might be invaluable.
-If we happen to meet an ally capable of defeating that Divine Servant, at least they wouldn’t have to go through the same close-quarters battle we did— And… maybe, our information will be the key to victory.」
+“But, the information we gathered in our fight with Ars might be invaluable.
+If we happen to meet an ally capable of defeating that Divine Servant, at least they wouldn’t have to go through the same close-quarters battle we did— And… maybe, our information will be the key to victory.”

 I turned forward and continued.

-「It’s definitely worth passing on.」
+“It’s definitely worth passing on.”

 Gio tried to speak again.

 But I raised a finger to my lips, signaling for silence.

-「—There’s someone ahead.」
+“—There’s someone ahead.”

 And then, those figures appeared.